jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `bind-https: ":443,:8443"`: accept https connections on `443` and also `8443` port numbers

 {{< alert title="Note" >}}
-Since v0.16, `bind-fronting-proxy` and `bind-http` cannot share neither the same frontend, nor the same TCP port anymore.
+Since v0.17, `bind-fronting-proxy` and `bind-http` cannot share neither the same frontend nor the same TCP port anymore.
 {{< /alert >}}

 {{< alert title="Warning" color="warning" >}}
 Special care should be taken on port number overlap, neither haproxy itself nor haproxy-ingress will warn if the same port number is used on more than one configuration key.
+Moreover, although it is possible to configure a binding address completely unrelated with the configured `http-port` or `https-port`, the suggestion is that both configurations match somehow.
 {{< /alert >}}

 See also: